RainaBatwing/pinknet/README.md

-## Pink Network
+## Pink Network (draft)

-Pink Network provides a common medium through which darknet peers can send each other notifications and streams (files) with optional reliability and transmission of small app-specific metadata inside ACKs for RPC-like messaging.

-Peers are addressed by their curve25519 public key (Uint8Array or base58 string) and the network layer manages keeping track of those users internet address.
+Pink is a low level protocol and library for building toy p2p networks.
+Project aims:

+ 1. Provide a simple interface which beginner coders can use to create social apps safely and securely
+ 2. Discourage the use of servers by providing an easier and free p2p alternative for app builders
+ 3. Keep all content private using strong encryption built on curve25519 and xsalsa20 through the tweetnacl library
+ 4. All packets should be indistinguishable from random bytes to passive observers for net neutrality resilience
+ 5. Cleanly transition between network addresses as peers move between cellular and wired networks with minimal interuption

 Pink Network runs entirely over IPv4 UDP, with a goal of supporting IPv6 in the future, and maybe other transports like Bluetooth 4 or WiFi Direct.
+Pink is inspired in some ways by Telehash, but is not an implementation of it.

-Pink Network encodes packets as compact binary blobs, and uses MessagePack where convenient, enabling compact transmission of binary like crypto keys and nonces, when compared to JSON.
-In the protocol below some structures are represented as JSON - but in the real protocol these are encoded with MsgPack, not JSON.
+Pink encodes packets as compact binary blobs, and uses MessagePack where possible, enabling compact transmission of binary including crypto keys, nonces, and chunks of files.
+All references to JSON in this document are illustrative, and are always transmitted using msgpack encoding.

 ## Draft V1 Protocol

 ### Pulse Request

 Peers send each other pulse packets to keep NAT holes open, and keep each other updated on their current IP address and port.
-Pulses also measure latency and compare local clocks, allowing consensus-based shared time to be implemented in the future.
-A successful pulse must occur before peers communicate using any other packet type, effectively authenticating the connection.
-Peers should pulse any others they intend to communicate actively with at least once per minute.
+Pulses also measure latency and compare local clocks, allowing consensus-based shared timekeeping.
+A successful pulse must occur before peers communicate using any other packet type, ensuring both peers know each other's publicKey.
+Peers should pulse any others they intend to communicate with at least once per minute.
 Peers should also pulse each other if their packets aren't being acked promptly, to recover from IP changes when shifting between different networks.

 ```
 [24 byte nonce] [32 byte cloaked public key]